peternish/whatsapp-auto-mail/README.md

 * Loop execute until and unless all rows complete.

 Note: If you wish to send an image instead of text you can write attachment selection python code.

-## Legal
-* This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by WhatsApp or any of its affiliates or subsidiaries.
-This is an independent and unofficial software.
-Use at your own risk.
-Commercial use of this code/repo is strictly prohibited.

 ## Code
 ```